-What: It's often a great idea to use a strategically chosen event like a half marathon to as what I like to refer to as a "long run with a number".
+What: It's often a great idea to use a strategically chosen event like a 10km race or 10 miler as what I like to refer to as a "long run with a number".

-Why: Not only is it a welcome break from having to complete yet another long run on your own, but it allows you to practice your premarathon routine.
+Why: Not only is it a welcome break from having to complete yet another long run on your own, but it allows you to practice your pre-race routine.
 Everything from race day breakfast, and what you're going to pack in your bag, to the hydration and nutrition strategy you're going to use for the day.
-Make sure you use the same shoes, and running kit you're going to use for the marathon.
+Make sure you use the same shoes, and running kit you're going to use for the half marathon.
 Silly as it sounds, having a "dress rehearsal" takes a number of unknown factors out of the equation.
 More steps closer to success!

 How: Your goal for today is all about execution and pacing.
-By now you should have a reasonable idea what your target marathon pace should be.
-Today is the chance to practice the first half of your marathon.
-Your first goal, as it will be on marathon day, is to resist the temptation to set-off too fast.
+By now you should have a reasonable idea what your target half marathon pace should be.
+Today is the chance to practice the first half of your half marathon.
+Your first goal, as it will be on the big day, is to resist the temptation to set-off too fast.

-Instead, I'd like you to set your GPS watch - if you're using one - to show you "lap pace" (and auto-lap every mile or km) and then run so as to maintain your target marathon pace mile-after-mile for the duration of the race.
+Instead, I'd like you to set your GPS watch - if you're using one - to show you "lap pace" (and auto-lap every mile or km) and then run so as to maintain your target half marathon pace mile-after-mile for the duration of the race.